netjson/netjson/README.rst

 Yes definitely.

-NetJSON should not impose to expose, send or collect sensitive information.
+NetJSON does not impose to publish, send or collect sensitive information.

-It should just describes how to represent data, each implementation will decide:
+NetJSON only describes how to represent data, each implementer MAY decide:

-* which parts to expose (sensitive data can be omitted)
+* which optional members to publish (sensitive data can be omitted)
-* how to expose it (public, basic auth, token auth, ecc.)
+* how to publish it (public, basic auth, token auth, ecc.)
 * how to collect it
 * which parts should be collected

-The important part is to find a way to output and parse this data in a standard and (possibly) easy way.
+The goal is to find a way to output and parse this data in a standard and (possibly) easy way.

 Contact us